Incesticide: Previously released

 Although not commercially released at the time, "Beeswax", "Downer", "Mexican Seafood", "Hairspray Queen", and "Aero Zeppelin" were first circulated on Nirvana Demo / Montage of Heck, Nirvana's first demo tape, in 1988.

 Artwork and packaging

-The cover art was painted by Cobain, who is credited as Kurdt Kobain in the liner notes.
-The rubber duck seen on the album's back cover belonged to art-designer Robert Fisher.
+The cover art was painted by Cobain, who is credited as "Kurdt Kobain" in the liner notes.
+The plastic duck seen on the album's back cover belonged to art director Robert Fisher.
 It can also be seen on the front sleeve of the compilation album DGC Rarities.

-The front cover prominently displays a poppy (also seen throughout the music video for their song 'Heart-Shaped Box'), hinting at Cobain's struggle with heroin use.

 The first several pressings of the album contained liner notes written by Cobain, including a statement decrying homophobia, racism and misogyny:

 If any of you in any way hate homosexuals, people of different color, or women, please do this one favor for us—leave us the fuck alone!
 Don't come to our shows and don't buy our records.

 Versions of the album containing the liner notes by Cobain could be found at record stores as late as 1998.
 Initial copies in the U.S. and Canada also contained a Parental Advisory label.